 55. Only 10% of Ancient Rome has been excavated.

 Excavation isn’t cheap nor is maintaining ancient ruins once they are found.
 For this reason much of Ancient Rome still lies underground waiting to be discovered.

 ⇒ Love Italy?
 Me too!
 You might enjoy reading about the Most Beautiful Cities in Italy, Most Famous Landmarks in Italy, Top Rome Monuments, Top Venice Landmarks, Bridges in Rome, Fountains in Rome, Venetian Palaces, How to Skip the Line at the Colosseum, Best Ski Resorts in Italy, Best Wineries in Montepulciano, Things to do in Rimini, Places to Visit in Puglia and Things to do in Sicily.

 The More You Know About Rome…

 Now that you have just a little more background on the beautiful city of Rome, we hope you are even more excited for your next adventure to the city.
 Rome is still one of the most stunning tourist vacations in the world.

 Who Paid for What in this Post

-I covered all of the costs involved in writing this post.
+I covered all of the costs involved in writing this post of Rome facts.
 However, this facts about Rome post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.